Alfresco/alfresco-content-app/docs/extending.md

 </p>

 Your extensions can perform the following actions at runtime:
-* Add new presets items
+* Add new presets items.
-* Add new items to existing presets at any level
+* Add new items to existing presets at any level.
-* Disable specific items down to the aspect level
+* Disable specific items down to the aspect level.
 * Modify any existing item based on id.

 Regarding properties, you can either:
- * add new properties to existing aspect, or
+ * Add new properties to existing aspect, or
- * redefine the properties of an aspect.
+ * Redefine the properties of an aspect.

-Check out this code snippet to see how you can overwrite the properties for `exif:exif` aspect from external plugin:
+Review this code snippet to see how you can overwrite the properties for `exif:exif` aspect from an external plugin:
 ```json
   {
      "$schema": "../../../extension.schema.json",